elliotgao2/htmlfetcher/README.md

 # HTML Parsing

 No pain HTML fetching library.

-A light wrapper of selenium For page with a lot of ajax.
+A light wrapper of selenium.

+For page with a lot of ajax.